shagam/arg/README.md

 ## Introduction

  <br />
-Simple to use, no need to define parameters
+Simple to use, no need to define parameters.
+The help info is collected while the program paqrses the command line parametrs
  <br />
 The parser supports 3 types of arguments
 * integer     example:   threads=8